pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1430 Phoenix Project Book

+Today I have finished reading the Phoenix Project book, the history related in the book was funny really funny, when I am reading the book I remember some things that happen at the work (joy moments).
+I believe that DevOps is a great set of practices that every IT organization needs to follow, in the work we are currently working into a DevSecOps operation environment, but most of the time we cannot realize the practices well, maybe we can take some shortcuts to achieve something or our deployment process take long time like days to be completed.

 #### Day 1429 Continue Maven and Build Artifacts

 Today I continue working on how to create Java libraries package in a .jar file and next upload the artifact into a